 - Print awareness

-How to get kids interested in reading Chinese
+How to get kids interested in learning and reading Chinese

 Read, read, and read Chinese books with your child!
 Turn off smartphones, iPads, and TVs so that you are modeling uninterrupted interest in reading with your child, and have Chinese books throughout the house and in the car!